DISC HERNIATION: What does Denervation look like:

 Lumbar Paraspinal Denervation.
-Lumbar MRIs are likely the most common MRIs people would report but to see acute denervation changes from disc herniation is uncommon So what does denervation look like?
+Lumbar MRI are likely the most common MRI people would report but to see acute denervation changes from disc herniation is uncommon So what does denervation look like?

 In the chronic stage the “oedema” type signal resolves and there is muscle atrophy and fatty infiltration.

 This man presented with sciatica after coughing and the scan was done about two weeks after onset of symptoms.

 Image above: Right paracentral disc extrusion at L2/3 compressing the traversing right L3 nerve root.